google/WebFundamentals/src/content/en/updates/2018/03/emscripting-a-c-library.md

 things.
 Emscripten provides most of these features, although there are some [limitations](https://kripken.github.io/emscripten-site/docs/porting/guidelines/api_limitations.html).

-Let's go back to my original goal: Compile an encoder for WebP to Wasm.
+Let's go back to my original goal: compiling an encoder for WebP to Wasm.
 The source for the WebP codec is written in C and available on [GitHub](https://github.com/webmproject/libwebp) as well as some extensive [API documentation](/speed/webp/docs/api).
 That's a